F5OEO/rpidatv/README.md

 ```

 # Hardware
-Plug a wire on GPIO 12, means Pin 32 of the GPIO header ([header P1](http://elinux.org/RPi_Low-level_peripherals#General_Purpose_Input.2FOutput_.28GPIO.29)): this act as the antenna.
+Plug a wire on GPIO 12, means Pin 32 of the GPIO header : this act as the antenna.
 Length depend on transmit frequency, but with few centimeters it works for local testing.

 # Modulator
 **rpidatv** is located in rpidatv/bin folder